github-pages/TopDeskClient/Docs/Get-ArchiveReason.md

 ```

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

-The Microsoft .
-NET Framework types of objects that can be piped to the function or script.
+### The Microsoft .NET Framework types of objects that can be piped to the function or script.
-You can also include a description of the input objects.
+### You can also include a description of the input objects.
 ## OUTPUTS

-The .
-NET Framework type of the objects that the cmdlet returns.
+### The .NET Framework type of the objects that the cmdlet returns.
-You can also include a description of the returned objects.
+### You can also include a description of the returned objects.
 ## NOTES

-None.
+Additional information about the function or script.

 ## RELATED LINKS